emircanakar/coe2016-signals_and_systems/README.md

 # COE 216 - Signals and Systems (Spring 2026)

-This repository serves as a central hub for all homework assignments and projects for the **COE 216 Signals and Systems** course at **Istanbul Health and Technology University (İSTÜN)** [cite: 89-91, 93, 94].
+This repository serves as a central hub for all homework assignments and projects for the **COE 216 Signals and Systems** course at **Istanbul Health and Technology University (İSTUN)**.

 ## 👥 Group Members
 * **220611010** - Sübhan Aslan